Pale-Gray/BlockGame-OpenTK/README.md

 - Shadow Mapping
 - All forms of lighting that will be necessary (point and directional)
 - Reflections / Psuedo Reflections using Frame Buffer Objects (FBO)

-**This is all I have envisioned for this game right now.
-It will take a very, very long time and immense dedication to complete or even submit a playable build, so please be patient.**